SoufianBk/OpenLayers_v2/README.md

 # Datasets used
 Two different datasets have been used in this project:
 1. Danish AIS data imported into MobilityDB as described in the [workshop](https://www.mobilitydb.com/tutorials.html)
-2. Static GTFS data of New York as described in the [work](https://github.com/MobilityDB/MobilityDB-PublicTransport/tree/master) of a Ilias El Achouchi
+2. Static GTFS data of New York as described in the [work](https://github.com/MobilityDB/MobilityDB-PublicTransport/tree/master) of Ilias El Achouchi

 More details are described in the [thesis](Visualization%20of%20Mobility%20Data%20on%20OpenLayers.pdf)